witterlee/DFramework/README.md

 #DFramework
-a command bus framework,this framework have three plugins
+a command bus framework,this framework have some plugins

 IOC     --> Autofac plugin
 Cache   --> Couchbase cache